StefanM98/Logs-Analysis-Tool/README.md

 ------

 1. Ensure python is installed
-2. Ensure database server is running
+2. Navigate to the script directory
-3. Navigate to script directory
+3. Load the data into your local database with:  psql -d news -f newsdata.sql
 4. Run "reporting_tool.py"